Stasis (ancient Greece)

-In political history, stasis (στάσις in the sense of "faction, discord"; plural: staseis) refers to an episode of civil war within an ancient Greek city-state or polis.
+In political history, stasis (στάσις in the sense of "faction, discord"; plural: staseis) refers to an episode of civil strife within an ancient Greek city-state or polis.
 It was the result of opposition between groups of citizens, fighting over the constitution of the city or over social and economic problems.
 Staseis were endemic throughout the ancient Greek world, in mainland Greece as well as in the colonies of Magna Graecia.
-With 19 episodes of civil strife between 650 and 214 BC, Syracuse, in Sicily, was the city with the most recorded staseis.
+With 19 episodes of civil strife between 650 and 214 BCE, Syracuse, in Sicily, was the city with the most recorded staseis.
+However, since many staseis were only recorded by chance or incidentally, it can be assumed that there are many unreported cases: some modern historians believe that there were over 20,000 cases in the 5th and 4th centuries alone (Arcenas 2026, p.
+2f.).

 Stasis in Ancient Greece

 For centuries, stasis was an important factor in Greek history, and not only in Athens: Almost every major polis suffered from violent stasis at least once between the sixth and first centuries BCE, and many more than once (Lintott 1982; Gehrke 1985; Berger 1992).
 It has been argued that the Greek cities were largely pacified only at the end of the Hellenistic era with the establishment of the Roman Empire (Börm 2019).
 Historians have long recognized the importance of stasis and have discussed the question of the causes of stasis.
 The explanations proposed can be subsumed under four models: